kurianbenoy/kurianbenoy-website/_posts/2019-07-23-EmacsvsVim_war.md

 ---
-title: Emacs vs Vim war
 layout:post
+title: Emacs vs VIM war
 ---
 Emacs and vim are arguably among the best text editors of all time.
 You may occasionally find war tweets like this: